MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-logical-network-and-IP-address-pools-in-VMM.md

 ms.assetid: 9f7b6403-876a-4eae-9f00-5372626d51bc
 ---
 # How to create a logical network and IP address pools in VMM
-Logical networks form the foundation of your network configuration in Virtual Machine Manager \(VMM\) in System Center 2016 Technical Preview.
+Logical networks form the foundation of your network configuration in Virtual Machine Manager (VMM) in System Center 2016 Technical Preview.
 You create and name logical networks based on the function they serve in your environment, for example, the “Management,” “Cluster,” “Storage,” or “Tenant” networks.
-Within each logical network, you create one or more network sites that specify IP subnets, virtual local area networks \(VLANs\), or subnet\/VLAN pairs that represent your environment.
+Within each logical network, you create one or more network sites that specify IP subnets, virtual local area networks (VLANs), or subnet/VLAN pairs that represent your environment.

 For information about planning your logical networks, see [Overview: plan logical networks, network sites, and IP address pools in VMM](Overview--plan-logical-networks,-network-sites,-and-IP-address-pools-in-VMM.md).
 To see how this procedure fits into an overall workflow, see [Implementing the configuration](Configuring-logical-networks,-VM-networks,-and-logical-switches-in-VMM.md#BKMK_implementing) in "Configuring logical networks, VM networks, and logical switches in VMM."

-If you want to use a virtual switch extension, network manager, or vendor network\-management console to manage your networks instead of working with them directly in VMM, see [VMM networking reference: using a virtual switch extension manager or network manager in VMM](VMM-networking-reference--using-a-virtual-switch-extension-manager-or-network-manager-in-VMM.md)
+If you want to use a virtual switch extension, network manager, or vendor network-management console to manage your networks instead of working with them directly in VMM, see [VMM networking reference: using a virtual switch extension manager or network manager in VMM](VMM-networking-reference--using-a-virtual-switch-extension-manager-or-network-manager-in-VMM.md)

 > [!IMPORTANT]
 > VMM does not automatically create port groups on VMware ESX hosts.
 Therefore, in order for logical networks to work correctly for managed ESX hosts, you must use VMware vCenter Server to configure port groups with the necessary VLANs that correspond to the network sites.

 This topic contains the following procedures: